guilhermebkel/chat-ai/README.md

 ## 📌 Overview

-That's a simple chat integrated with OpenAI API with help of Vercel AI SDK.
+That's a simple LLM chat integrated with OpenAI API with help of Vercel AI SDK.

 ## 🔧 Technologies